Sioux City students illuminate reading options by using flashlights

 SIOUX CITY, Iowa (KCAU) – A Sioux City school is taking a unique approach to helping students find an interest in reading.
 It’s not by offering special books but rather what kids are using to see their favorite book.

-Flashlights.
-On Friday, students spent a half hour with a good book and a flashlight.
+On Friday, students spent a half-hour with a good book and a flashlight.

 Flashlight Fridays happen every year in December and January for the 700 students at the Leeds school.